Is It Possible to Reload

-the .22 Long Rifle. . .
+the .22 Long Rifle?

 Naysayers are quick to rant long and hard with the pronouncement that you can't reload the .22 Long Rifle, or that even if you could, it's takes more time and trouble than the process is worth.
 Suffice it to say, the actual history of the world proves these guys dead wrong.
 I know this for a fact because I have been reloading the .22 Long Rifle cartridge for more than a month now.
 And I'm not the only one.

 It's well-documented that Siberian hunters, Inuit Indians and depression-era American shooters have been relying on this expedient method for reloading .22 rimfire ammo since early in the 20th century.
 In other words, since about the time the venerable.22 long rifle was first introduced.
 Researching this story I discovered the tantalizing fact that Sioux and Cheyenne Indians both reloaded rimfire cases for their .44 caliber Henry Rifles.
 Fact of the matter is that reloading .22s is as simple as the sea is salt.

 Once the match heads were pulverized.
 I used a medicine dropper to wet the compound with acetone (included with the Sharp Shooter kit).
-Using the opposite, square end of the rim cleaner I wedged new, priming materiel into the newly, hollowed out cavity case's rim.
+Using the opposite, square end, of the rim cleaner, I wedged new, priming materiel into the newly, hollowed out cavity case's rim.

 A half an hour later, once acetone had dried, I charged the primed case with powder.
 The kit includes loading data for both black powder substitute, or smokeless powder.
 Depending on the bullet and the desired muzzle velocity one might load from 1.0- to 1.5- grains of powder, A powder dipper is included to more accurately measure these diminutive charges.
 And there's also a funnel correctly-sized for the narrow .22 case mouth.

 Now for an appropriate bullet to load.
 The .22 long rifle uses a heeled bullet, which simply means the bullet base (the part that that snugs up inside the case), measures a smaller diameter then the forward portion of the bullet that engages the rifling grooves.
 Moreover, the nominal bullet diameter is larger than the nominal bore diameter to prevent excessive lead fouling that occurs when shooting lead bullets of the same or slightly smaller than the groove diameter.
 With .22 Long Rifle, both bullet and case diameter measure .224 inches, ie, the same diameter.
 Heeling the bullet, or making its base narrower than either of the former.
 No one makes molds in this configuration, not Lee Precision, Saeco or Lyman.
 Not anyone.
 This is not a problem because the Sharp Shooter kit includes a heeled bullet mold.
 It's machined with two cavities, one for 25-grain bullet and another for a 38-grain bullet.
 So that all you need to cast .22 bullets is a stove, a lead pot and a pouring ladle.
 I have used cookware from Goodwill to melt lead.

 With a goodly quantity of bullets cast it's time to insert one and crimp it in place.
 The bullet mold handily has a cutout for crimping the bullet.
 That done, with a competed .22 long rifle round in your hand, you've just done what the bubbas said cannot be done, reloaded .22 long rifle.